langchain-ai/langchain-sandbox/README.md

 # Create a sandbox instance
 sandbox = PyodideSandbox(
-   "./sessions", # Directory to store session files
     # Allow Pyodide to install python packages that
     # might be required.
     allow_net=True,
 )
 code = """\
 import numpy as np